On the Kottwitz conjecture for local shtuka spaces: Application to the Hecke stacks

-Proposition \ref{PropositionDescriptionOfFixedPointsInM} shows that if $(g,g')$ fixes a point of $\Sht_{G,b,\mu}$ and $g'$ is strongly regular, then so is $g$, and then they are related.
+Proposition \ref{PropositionDescriptionOfFixedPointsInM} shows that if $(g,g')\in G(F)_{\sr}\times G_b(F)_{\sr}$ fixes a point of $\Sht_{G,b,\mu}$, then $g$ and $g'$ are related.
 However the converse may fail: if a pair of related strongly regular elements $(g,g')$ is given, it is not necessarily true that $(g,g')$ fixes a point of $\Sht_{G,b, \mu}$.
-Indeed, a necessary condition for that is that the action of $g'$ on $\Gr_{G,\leq \mu}^b$ has a fixed point in the admissible locus, and this is not automatic.
+Indeed, a necessary condition for this is that the action of $g'$ on $\Gr_{G,\leq -\mu}^b$ has a fixed point in the admissible locus, and this is not automatic.

-This result is always true, however, if $g$ (or equivalently, $g'$) lies in the elliptic locus.
+This converse result is always true, however, if $g$ (or equivalently, $g'$) is an elliptic element.